CUTR-at-USF/onebusaway-travel-behavior-analysis/README.md

 * `--no-removeStillMode` When used, preprocess of input datasets will not eliminate the records with activity mode equal to `STILL`.
 By default, preprocess of input dataset eliminates the records with activity mode equal to `STILL`.
 Example usage: `--no-removeStillMode`.
+* `--mergeOneToOne` This flag will force the merging system to merge each `Ground Truth trip` with one and only one OBA record according to the other command line parameters.
+By default, this flag is set to False.
+In such case, the merger will match each `Ground Truth trip` with all the OBa records that starts after the `Ground Truth trip` starts and before the `Ground Truth trip` ends.
+Example usage: `--mergeOneToOne`

 ### Acknowledgements